smweddell/Final/README.md

 The user can login to this site and be able to see their recipes and make any changes to it.
 Plus, they can also create new recipes and showcase their final product.

 When the user sets up an account, deletes content, saves content, etc. there will be alerts letting the user know what the error is or have confirmation of the action they are wanting to do.

+For the data side of this website, firebase was used to store the data for this site.
+When a user uploads and image it will be stored in firebase as well as recipes when they are created.